-In comparison to 24″ 1080p monitors (~91 PPI), everything on the desktop (icons, text, details, etc) will appear bigger but less clear thus reducing the amount of the available screen real estate and detail sharpness.
+In comparison to 24″ 1080p monitors (~91 PPI), everything on the desktop (icons, text, details, etc.) will seem bigger and less clear, thus decreasing the amount of available screen real estate and detail sharpness.

 In video games or while watching movies/videos, this isn’t as bothersome as it is when reading and typing.
-So, if you need a similar monitor for both gaming and work, we recommend the 24″ model of this monitor, the Acer ED242QR Abidpx, over the ED273A.
+So, if you need a similar monitor for both gaming and work, we recommend getting a 24″ 1080p display instead for sharper text and details.

-Another downside of the Acer ED273A curved gaming monitor is the response time speed which is the main problem of nearly all VA panel displays.
+Another downside of the Acer ED273A curved gaming monitor is the response time speed, which is the main problem of most VA panel displays.

 However, when there are mostly dark pixels in the picture, dark trailing and smearing become more apparent in fast-paced video games.

-Overall, it’s bearable and actually not an issue if you play non-competitive or slow-paced games, but if you mostly play online first-person shooters, you’d be better off with a TN display with worse colors, but a much faster response time.
+Overall, it’s bearable and actually not an issue if you play non-competitive or slow-paced games, but if you mostly play online first-person shooters, you’d be better off with a similarly-priced TN or IPS display with a faster response time speed.

 The Acer ED273A supports AMD FreeSync with a 48-144Hz range over DisplayPort and 48-120Hz over HDMI.

-Note that the Acer ED273A display has been certified by NVIDIA as G-SYNC compatible which ensures a flawless performance when using FreeSync with a compatible NVIDIA GPU.
+Note that NVIDIA has certified the Acer ED273A display as G-SYNC compatible, which guarantees smooth performance when using FreeSync with a compatible NVIDIA GPU.

-Standard adjustments such as contrast/brightness, gamma, color temperature, input source, volume, etc are available as well.
-The OSD (On-Screen Display) menu style is quite outdated, but at least the navigation through it is easy.
+Standard adjustments such as contrast/brightness, gamma, color temperature, input source, volume, etc. are available as well.
+The OSD (On-Screen Display) menu style is quite outdated, but at least the navigation through it is easy thanks to the joystick.